 General Information about IKE

-There are several ways of establishing a business in Greece even though the most famous one it the Greek limited liability company, called Private Company (IKE)!
+There are several ways of establishing a business in Greece even though the most famous one is the Greek limited liability company, called Private Company (IKE)!

-We are here to help you choose wisely the entity that suits to your business needs.
-Concentrate to your business growth and allow us to take good care of your company incorporation and much more!
+We are here to help you choose wisely the entity that suits your business needs.
+Concentrate on your business growth and allow us to take good care of your company incorporation and much more!

 Types of Business Entities in Greece | Basic information & Incorporation Procedures